June 26, 2024

 It's by grace alone that we're enabled to properly manage the influence of our fallen condition through daily choices that guide our behavior.
 Grace is God's love in action!
 Grace is the help that comes to us from the very presence of God, which meets us just as we are in our sinful condition and guides us to make life changes to become more like Jesus, bringing glory and honor to God.
 When we resist grace, we're saying "no" to God's help and His desire to work with us, deciding instead to remain in our sinful condition and live by our own definition of wholeness.

 When we receive grace, we accept the reality of our sinful condition.
 It means we rely upon grace as compensation for our inadequacy as long as we live under the effect of sin.
 It means recognizing that apart from the presence of God we remain a broken image of God's intention for us.
-Accepting grace means acknowledging that our humble surrendering to God's influence upon is the only way to wholeness wherein the various parts of our being will again come into integrity with one another.
+Accepting grace means acknowledging that our humble surrendering to God's influence upon us is the only way to wholeness wherein the various parts of our being will again come into integrity with one another.
 Accepting grace is living with the assurance of fulfillment in life that is not the result of redefining our wholeness but the result of the compensatory nature of God's loving grace.

 Some may dispute our understanding of God's intention for us as a binary gendered interpretation.
 Some say it should be expanded to include other combinations of gender identity and sexual expression that are not necessarily hetero nor singularly gendered.
 This is the crux of the question which we appeal to the biblical passages and scriptural principles, knowing some will dispute our interpretation and come to different conclusions.
 To inform our interpretation and understanding of Scripture, we also appeal for guidance to our historic identity as part of God's holy church.
 We apply Spirit-led reasoning to the scriptural principles and appeal to the heritage of countless churches and believers that have gone before us and left a long-standing pattern for engaging difficult issues.